-Our molecular collection products historically have been sold primarily as Class I medical devices for use by research and academic institutions.
+Our Molecular Solutions products historically have been sold primarily as Class I medical devices for use by research and academic institutions.
 We have received FDA 510(k) clearance of the Oragene® • DX product for use with the eSensor® Warfarin sensitivity saliva test.
 A separate 510(k) clearance permits self-collection by consumers when the sample is to be tested with either an exempt or 510(k) cleared molecular test.
 More recently, we received a generic 510(k) clearance for this product, which we believe will further broaden the use of our Oragene® • DX device.
 Our ORAcollect® product similarly received 510(k) clearance from the FDA.
 We have also received CE mark approval for the Oragene® • DNA, ORAcollect® and OMNIgene® • GUT collection kits.
-Both CoreBiome and Diversigen provide molecular services in CLIA-certified laboratories and as noted above, Diversigen's laboratory protocols comply with CAP guidelines.
+Diversigen provides molecular services in CLIA-certified laboratories and as noted above, and is in the process of obtaining CAP accreditation.